tapj/tapj.github.io/_posts/2022-04-08-metatranscriptomics-diet-fermented-milk.md

 ---

-In a recent study[^1], we combined taxonomic, functional, and network analysis from shotgun metatranscriptomics analysis of fecal samples, which were collected during the ingestion of a habitual diet and two series of a 3-day high-residue challenge diet, before and following 28-days of fermented milk product (FMP) consumption.{{more}}
+In a recent study[^1], we combined taxonomic, functional, and network analysis from shotgun metatranscriptomics analysis of fecal samples, which were collected during the ingestion of a habitual diet and two series of a 3-day high-residue challenge diet, before and following 28-days of fermented milk product (FMP) consumption.
+{{more}}

 FMP consumption was associated with the depletion of gas-producing bacteria and increased hydrogen to methane conversion.
 It also led to the upregulation of activities